efuzy/efuzy/docs/src/pages/video-tutorials.md

 ---
 title: Video Tutorials
-desc: The list of video tutorials on Quasar created by the community.
+desc: The list of video tutorials on Efuzy created by the community.
 components:
   - video-tutorials/TutorialListing
-  - introduction-to-quasar/IntroductionVideo
+  - introduction-to-efuzy/IntroductionVideo
 ---

 <introduction-video />